spell-music/csound-expression/tutorial/chapters/EventsTutorial.md

 ================================

 We can trigger instruments with midi.
-But what if we want to trigger the instrument with some repetetive pattern of notes.
+But what if we want to trigger the instrument with some repetitive pattern of notes.
 Or what if we want the instrument play some notes at random from the list of given notes.